GuillaumeBonheure/Teamleader-Problem-1/README.md

 The output (as of now) simply prints the current order, followed by any discounts the customer may get on that order.

 ### Adding discounts
 To add a discount, one must code a function that returns (in this case, prints) the discount in **discounts.php**, and add the name of that function to the variable *$available_discounts*, found in **index.php**.
-The function *getDiscounts()* will then automatically also check the order for the newly added discount.
+The function *getDiscounts()* will then automatically check the newly added discount as well.